ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 HLS streaming is a more cost-effective and secure method of streaming than video on-demand assets.
 Furthermore, you can also record the HLS stream:

-*  Simply change your application's HLS settings in the file The `/usr/local/antmedia/webapps/App-Name/WEB-INF/red5-web.properties` and configure the setting below:
+*  Simply change your application's HLS settings by going into Application Setting -> Advance  and configure the setting below:

 If you want your m3u8 file to have the list of all the TS files